ethicxz/ethicxz.github.io/_posts/2024-07-30-VL Klendathu Chain.md

 ![Linux_Admins](../assets/image_klendathu/6er.png)

-Ok so, we need to edit the attribute "userPrincipalName" on flores or leivy (no matter) and make the "name-type" be NT_COMPANY instead of NT_PRINCIPAL, we can do this with rubeus or if we modify getTGT.py of the impacket collections
+Ok so, we need to edit the attribute "userPrincipalName" of flores or leivy (no matter) and make the "name-type" be NT_ENTERPRISE instead of NT_PRINCIPAL, we can do this with Rubeus.exe or if we modify getTGT.py of the impacket collections

 After that we gonna have a .ccache with which we can ssh as "Linux_Admins"